-In order to see why your numbers may be going off the rails, drill down at a granular level to view how each individual sales rep is categorizing her opportunities, particularly when viewed in relation to other reps’ forecasts.
-Does one rep have a habit of categorizing their deals in pipe as “hard commit” three weeks into the quarter, when everyone else is holding on making that call until the six week mark?
+In order to see why your numbers may be going off the rails, drill down at a granular level to view how each individual sales rep is categorizing their opportunities, particularly when viewed in relation to other reps’ sales forecasts.
+Does one rep have a habit of categorizing their deals in pipe as “hard commit” three weeks into the quarter, when everyone else is holding on making that call until the 6 week mark?

 On the flip side, you may notice that a sales rep has a habit of sandbagging a bit on their commits, then heroically winning deals in the final hours of the quarter that weren’t on your radar a few weeks ago.

 Define Your “Commit” Criteria for Your Entire Sales Organization

 In order to get all your reps on the same page, you’ll need to clearly define what a “commit” means to you.

 The generally agreed-on definition of a sales commit is that a deal can be safely expected to close in the expected quarter.
 In other words, your sales rep is highly confident that not only will their targeted opportunity close when they expect, but also it will close at the targeted value.

 The commit definition dictates that truly committed sales should be closing as expected 90% of the time.
 And the only thing stopping that from occurring is unpredictable and exceptional events.
 Even the 10% that aren’t closing as predicted should only be experiencing a short delay, not a loss of a sale, if they were committed.

 Here are a few questions you should be asking about existing pipeline deals before moving them to a “commit” stage: